 - Section 11(a): The number of days per year allowed for annual leave should be stated (usually Private Domestic Employees would be allowed four weeks’ leave per year);

 - Section 12: Agreed rest periods for each working day should be stated here.
+Employees are entitled to: